 CO.
-No. , PSO K Level able to Addressed CO-1 identify a familiarity with the history of the third world poetry.
+No. Upon completion of the course, the students will be PSO K Level able to Addressed CO-1 identify a familiarity with the history of the third world poetry.
 1 1 CO-2 explain the key concepts third world criticism through prose texts.
 1, 2 2 CO-3 interpret the meaning, significance, and value of specific drama works of the third world countries.
 3 3 CO-4 interrogate concepts of New Literatures in the prescribed novels.
 4 4 CO-5 appraise the concepts of all the ages in short stories of the third world countries.
 4, 5 5